dbt-labs/docs.getdbt.com/contributing/lightbox.md

-The Lightbox component allows clickable images, which are expanded when clicked.
+You can use the Lightbox component to add an image or screenshot to your page.
+It supports clickable images that expand when clicked.

 ## Available Props: